Myths about Pet Spaying and Neutering

-Spaying and neutering procedures are quite common and, as a result, are performed by veterinary services in Jacksonville, FL, every day.
+Spaying and neutering procedures are quite common and, as a result, are performed by veterinary services in Jacksonville Beach, FL, every day.
 But there are many misconceptions about the procedures and the impacts they can have on pets.
 However, the best way to debunk such myths is with facts and solid information.
 Read on to learn more about some of the common myths that surround the spaying and neutering of pets.

 Myth 1: It Causes Weight Gain

 Many people claim that spaying and neutering will cause pets to gain weight after the procedure is done.
 However, that isn’t the case.
 Pets, like people, gain weight when they eat more than they should or when they don’t get enough exercise.
 Sometimes, weight gain can come as a result of some combination of those two factors.
 Spaying and neutering have little impact on the weight of your pet.
 It’s important to make sure your pet gets enough exercise and doesn’t eat excessively regardless of whether they’ve been spayed or neutered.